Agnes Murgoci: Biography

-Kelly met Gheorghe Munteanu-Murgoci, a Romanian professor of mineralogy during her time in Munich.
-They married in 1904 and moved to Bucharest.
-Their children, Helen and Radu were born in Romania.
-Agnes Murgoci published articles on the folklore of her new home, especially early studies on vampirism, and a book, Rumania and the Rumanians.
-Her works appeared in the journal of the Folklore Society.
+Murgoci published articles on the folklore of her new home of Romania, especially early studies on vampirism, and a book titled Rumania and the Rumanians (1918).
+Her works also appeared in the journal of the Folklore Society.

+In 1926, Murgoci recorded that Romanian vampire lore claimed that vampires can take on sizes which allow them to enter a house through a keyhole and also held that vampires could take milk from nursing mothers and cows.
+She also noted that in the Romanian language the words strigoi and moroii were the most commonly used for vampires in folklore and made translations into English of legends.
+She noted that the Ruthenian word for a dead vampire was oper.

+In 1927, Murgoci read a paper to the Folklore Society on vampirism.

-Her husband died in 1925.
-During World War I, Agnes Murgoci and her children fled to England and settled in Bristol.
+During World War I, Murgoci and her children took refuge in Iași, then fled to England and settled in Bristol.
+She made Bristol an important centre for information on Romanian culture, gave talks and conferences, and also returned to teaching.

+Murgoci's husband died in 1925.
 Murgoci died in England on 7 May 1929, following a car accident on the Isle of Wight.

 Legacy

-Murgoci collected a large number of traditional Romanian peasant costumes and rugs.
-These were donated to the Scottish National Museum by her daughter, as the Murgoci collection.
+Murgoci collected many traditional Romanian peasant costumes and rugs.
+These were donated to the Scottish National Museum by her daughter as the Murgoci collection.
 Her papers are held in the Royal Holloway, University of London archives.